 We'll also always offer a place for you to give your feedback after we have completed an engagement activity so you can let us know how we did.

 How will we ensure the validity of survey results?

 The Yukon Bureau of Statistics, which is responsible for collecting and analyzing survey responses, has a process in place for ensuring the validity of responses.
 The bureau’s statisticians identify and, where appropriate, remove multiple responses from the same origin as part of the process of ensuring the validity of responses to our public engagement surveys.

 How will we engage with First Nations?

-We engage with First Nations on a government-to-government basis, and will provide focused opportunities for their involvement in the public engagement process.
+We engage with First Nations on a government-to-government basis and will provide focused opportunities for their involvement in the public engagement process.
 We also have legal requirements to consult with First Nations under the Final and Self-Government Agreements, other agreements, legislation and the common law.
-We are committed to working collaboratively and respectfully with First Nations to advance reconciliation and our consultation and engagement processes will reflect that.
+We're committed to working collaboratively and respectfully with First Nations to advance reconciliation and our consultation and engagement processes will reflect that.

-Additionally, First Nation governments are able to provide particular insight into some decisions and we may engage with them even when no public engagement process is taking place.
+Additionally, First Nations governments are able to provide particular insight into some decisions and we may engage with them even when no public engagement process is taking place.

 How will we engage with municipal, territorial, provincial and federal governments?

 We'll engage with municipal, territorial, provincial, federal and international governments to build strong, productive partnerships.
 We bring a strong voice to regional, national and international affairs that reflects the needs of Yukon, our citizens and communities.